newjersey/navigator.business.nj.gov/README.md

 ### Styles

-We depend on the compiled version of [NJ Web Design Standards](https://github.com/newjersey/njwds), which is included via napa as a node_module and then imports these styles into our code (configured via a line in `_app.tsx`).
+We depend on the compiled version of [NJ Web Design Standards](https://github.com/newjersey/njwds), which is included via npm and then imports these styles into our code (configured via a line in `_app.tsx`).

 ### Environment variables